TheVixcho/ProyecThor/README.md

 * **No Subscriptions:** All features are available for everyone, forever.
 * **Community Driven:** We believe in the power of open-source collaboration to improve professional tools.
 * **Support the Project:** While the app is free, we accept **voluntary donations**.
 These contributions are used exclusively to cover maintenance costs, hosting for updates, and to support the developers' time in keeping the software secure and up-to-date.

 ---

+## 🔒 Privacy & Data Security

+Your privacy is a priority. **ProyecThor does not collect, share, or distribute user data of any kind.** The application operates entirely locally, and any files or information processed within the software remain strictly on your device.

+---